-Coinpass is a UK-based service (founded 2018) that allows you to buy Bitcoin (BTC) and 12 other cryptocurrencies with a UK bank transfer at competitive rates (max 1.35%).
+Coinpass is a UK-based service (founded 2018) that allows you to buy Bitcoin (BTC) and 16 other cryptoassets with a UK bank transfer at competitive rates (max 1.35%).

-Registration and verification are (usually) quick, and GBP I transferred over with a UK bank transfer was credited within minutes.
+Registration and verification are (usually) quick.
+Money that I sent over with a UK bank transfer was credited within minutes too.

 It’s also one of the few UK brokers/exchanges that are registered with the FCA as a cryptoasset business.

 Coinpass allows you to trade Bitcoin (BTC) and 12 other cryptocurrencies using its instant buy feature or more advanced trading terminal.

 But is it Coinpass all it’s cracked up to be?

 In this Coinpass review, I’m going to give you an in-depth look at what the firm is all about.
 I’ll also run through how Coinpass works, what features it offers, and its various advantages and disadvantages.

 - Registered as a cryptoasset firm with the FCA.

 - Very quick and efficient sign-up process for most people.